dubefab/Matrix/README.md

 - Light and dark modes included
 - Optional “digital rain” overlay

-## Install

-Option A — Obsidian UI
-- Settings → Appearance → Themes → Manage
-- Import theme and select `Matrix Theme`

-Option B — Manual
-- Create folder: `.obsidian/themes/matrix-theme`
-- Save `theme.css` into that folder
-- Settings → Appearance → Themes → choose “Matrix Theme”

 ## Options

 - Digital Rain overlay (opt‑in): the CSS includes a selector that enables rain when the `matrix-rain-on` class is present on `<body>`.
 Add that class via a community plugin (e.g., Style Settings or Custom Classes).
 To keep the rain always on, you can replace the selector in the CSS from `\.matrix-rain-on .workspace::before` to `body .workspace::before`.

-- Live Preview blockquote fallback: the editor blockquote grouping uses `:has()` for the cleanest look.
-If your environment doesn’t support `:has`, a commented fallback is included in the CSS.
-Search for “fallback” and uncomment it.

-## Compatibility

-- Target: Obsidian 1.5+ (CM6)
-- Uses modern CSS features (`color-mix`, `:has`, custom properties).
-Older engines gracefully degrade.

-## Contributing

-Issues and PRs are welcome:
-- Report mismatches between Reading view and Live Preview
-- Suggest refinements for nested blockquotes, headings rhythm, or accessibility

-## License

-MIT